slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ## On honesty

+> *"No legacy is so rich as honesty."
+-- William Shakespeare*

+> *"The man to lies to himself can be more easily offended than any other."
+-- Fyodor Dostoyevsky*

 > *"Always be radically honest, but use your honesty as a gift not as a weapon.
 Your honesty should benefit others."
 -- Kevin Kelly*

-> *"The man to lies to himself can be more easily offended than any other."
--- Fyodor Dostoyevsky*

-> *"No legacy is so rich as honesty."
--- William Shakespeare*

 ### On authenticity

 <!--
++ @naval -- What the world craves is authenticity.

 - 5Cs: courage, congruence, confidence, calibration, conviction (integrity, honor, service, and generosity should be at the top of your list)
 - Core values: honesty everywhere.
 I dont want to be in place where I can’t be honest.
 I want to make relationships with a long term prospect.
 Flat hierarchy.
 I don’t want to be around hierarchical systems, I want to treat everybody as a peer.
 I don’t want to be around angry people.
 - Work for a cause, not for applause.
 Live life to express, not to impress.
 Don’t strive to make your presence noticed, just make your absence felt.